- Who We Are

 How much does it cost to adopt a pet?

 The financial cost of adopting a Regina Humane Society pet only covers a portion of the actual cost the Society incurs while caring for the pet.
-All RHS pets are spay/neutered, vaccinated, tattooed and micro-chipped.
-A complimentary vet exam at a local clinic and 30 days of free pet insurance is also included.
+All RHS pets are spay/neutered, vaccinated, tattooed, micro-chipped and receive a post-adoption veterinary examination at a local clinic.
 Many of our pets go through further procedures (temperament testing, training, grooming) all of this on top of the everyday care we provide to your pet as they await adoption.